-We have audited the financial statements of The Lower Florida Keys Hospital District, as of and for the fiscal year ended September 30, 2023, and have issued our report thereon dated May 8, 2024.
+We have audited the financial statements of the Lower Florida Keys Hospital District (the "District"), as of and for the fiscal year ended September 30, 2024, and have issued our report thereon dated June XX, 2025.

-Auditor's Responsibility
+Auditors' Responsibility

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America, and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
-Additionally, our audit was conducted in accordance with Chapter 10.550, Rules of the Auditor General, which govern the conduct of local governmental entity audits performed in the State of Florida and require that certain items be addressed in this letter.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.550, Rules of the Auditor General.